codyh587/social-photos-app/app/README.md

-### Include google-services.json file in this folder
+#### Include google-services.json file from Firebase in this folder